protesilaos/my-website/_commentary/2021-12-06-role-of-philosohy.md

 there yet?
 I don't know.
 My encounters with experts of all sorts tell me that we probably have ways to go, though that may not be the case or general trend.

+* * *

+**[EDIT 2021-12-17]** The response I received:

+> Thanks for sharing your thoughts on the topic.
+If this was a natural
+> conversation I would have responded to in each paragraph, and I think
+> the end result would be very different.
+This exchange has prompted me
+> to wish I had time to set up my own website like yours.
+Maybe next
+> year.
+For now, I'll just post my response here.
+Sorry it's so long;
+> it would be shorter if I had more time.
+>
+> You rightly distinguished between philosophers and philosophy, and I
+> noticed ambiguity in how I used the word "philosophy".
+To clarify, I
+> was not questioning whether the traditionally philosophical activities
+> you listed (clarifying concepts, big picture thinking, finding
+> patterns, etc.)  are still important; they undoubtedly are.
+What I
+> was asking was what you think the specific role is for philosophers to
+> do those activities.
+>
+> You suggested a symbiotic relationship between polymathic tendencies
+> and philosophising.
+I agree, and this is confirmed in my own
+> experience, but I don't think this indicates a contemporary role for
+> philosophers.
+Multidisciplinary work is increasingly common nowadays.
+> It often involves experts from a variety of fields communicating among
+> themselves for the kinds of benefits you mentioned, such as pattern
+> finding, cross-fertilization and bigger picture thinking.
+I
+> especially enjoy reading books in which each chapter is written by an
+> expert from different field.
+There are many conferences involving a
+> variety of speakers.
+A recent trend is for the architecture of many
+> organisations to be intentionally desiged to encourage interaction
+> between people from diverse fields.
+>
+> You gave an example: "The notion of free software is not inherent to
+> programming, engineering or computer science, even though people in
+> those disciplines may conceive of it and reason about it."
+>
+> This further confirms my original statement and doubts about the role
+> of philosophers.
+Ethics is part of standard training for many
+> professions nowadays.
+Software freedom arose as an effort to preserve
+> freedoms that were previously the norm, but which were being taken
+> away as part of the increasingly aggressive commercialisation of
+> software.
+It's not hard to imagine how frustrating it must have been
+> for this freedom to be denied.
+It would have been very natural for a
+> programmer with a moral compass and a well-rounded education to make
+> an ethical case and develop a counter-strategy in that situation.
+>
+> You stated that: "Contrary to science, whose positive claims are meant
+> to be put to the test and ultimately verified, philosophy's
+> description of how things stand is speculative, filled with doubt and
+> subject to reconsideration.
+At least as far as I am concerned, the
+> philosopher does not hide the fact that their role is not to make a
+> discovery down to the last detail but simply point toward a direction
+> that might hold mysteries yet to be revealed."
+>
+> Each of these roles: speculative description of how things stand,
+> every level of doubt, keeping everything open to reconsideration, and
+> speculative pointing to potential future directions, are essential to
+> science, inherited from philosophy.
+In a typical research article,
+> these are often found in the standard sections: Introduction,
+> Discussion, Future directions, and Conclusion; and scattered
+> throughout literature reviews and books.
+>
+> You stated: "We will be better off once the distinction between
+> scientist or expert and the philosopher is no longer meaningful.
+> [...]
+My encounters with experts of all sorts tell me that we
+> probably have a long way to go."
+>
+> Is there a specific way in which you think scientists should be more
+> like philosophers?
+In any field, not every person with a PhD lives up
+> to their title "Doctor of Philosophy", and not every field meets the
+> same epistemological standards in its models, literature or methods.
+> For example, I agree with your criticisms of economists and economics.
+> Its moniker "the dismal science" rightly labels it as dismal, but
+> calling it a science gives it too much credit.
+Does this suggest a
+> role for philosophers, or is it rather a case for policy reform to
+> enforce ethical conduct and improve scientific standards?
+>
+> I noticed that you implied that you were "defending philosophy".
+My
+> question was not an attack on philosophy, and neither are my
+> refutations.
+I believe that philosophy is one of the highest
+> achievements of humanity.
+I cherish my own philosophy education, both
+> formal and autodidactic, and hold it in the highest esteem.
+It
+> informs my life decisions and daily thinking and it enriches my inner
+> life.
+Although I struggle to find a meaningful role for philosophers
+> in today's world, I firmly believe there is a crucial need in the
+> world for more widespread philosophy education, especially in ethics
+> and critical thinking skills, so people are better equipped to think
+> for themselves.

+* * *

+About turning this into a conversation: I am happy to do so and, if you want, publish the whole thing.
+Eponymously (with links to your web presence) or anonymously---whatever you prefer **[EDIT 2021-12-17:
+Keeping it anonymous for now]**.
+I just try to avoid long exchanges here **[EDIT 2021-12-17: meaning on Youtube]** because (i) they are virtually impossible to archive, (ii) they might be deleted at any time (it has happened before, including in a recent video about the Emacs VS Unix theme).
+In case you want to do so, email would be my preferred medium and once we have put everything together we can agree on the details pertaining to its publication.

+About the role of philosophers: as I already wrote, if we reach a point where experts have ethics training, where their institutions implement the teachings of such training, where interdisciplinarity is the norm, where no school of thought gains prominence on the basis of social status or state/corporate funding or anything other than its own merits, and so on, then I believe there would no longer be a role for philosophers.
+They would become irrelevant, at best echoing what would already be standard practice.

+For the rest of your post, I think we are on the same page though you seem to have a slightly higher standard of what qualifies as "science" than I do (given your point on economics that calling it a science gives it too much credit).
+Maybe you focus on the "hard" sciences or something along those lines?
+Fine by me, though then we need to make the qualification clear.
+Because most scientists (in the banal sense of "science" which includes economists) that influence our daily life seem to not be involved in this sort of "hard science" (or however your standard is formulated): think about all the different and conflicting guidelines on diet, exercise, etc.  as well as what happens in the worlds of finance, politics, business, and so on.
+Maybe in those cases we do not have science-as-philosophy (in the way you have outlined), but science-as-technical-expertise where it is essentially decoupled from the ethos of science-as-philosophy.
+In such a case, the role of the philosopher would be to nudge things towards the direction of science-as-philosophy (and become irrelevant after the job's done).